ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/impairments/index.rst

 can only go blind by 1 cause.
 This could in theory scale up for an increasing number of cause and/or impairment models.

+However, this would introduce bias as you are changing the susceptible population in practice but not adjusting for that change in the model.
+Basically, the model would "think" that more people are susceptible to blindness than are actually susceptible and so would end up misrepresenting the incidence.

 Another way to utilize causes acting as risks would be to have cause model states dictate the options available for the impairment model.

-Imagine a blindness impairment where simulants move from suseptible to blind based on an incidence rate and once they are selected to be blind, the model would check what other health states that simulant is in.
+Imagine a blindness impairment where simulants move from susceptible to blind based on an incidence rate and once they are selected to be blind, the model would check what other health states that simulant is in.
 It would then use this information to determine the